ON THIS PAGE: You will learn about the different types of treatments doctors use for people with appendix cancer. Use the menu to see other pages.

-Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
-Any person, regardless of age or type and stage of cancer, may receive palliative care.
-It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
-In fact, people who both at the same time often receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Any person, regardless of age or type and stage of cancer, may receive this type of care.
+And it often works best when it is started right after a cancer diagnosis.
+People who receive palliative and supportive care along with treatment for the cancer often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
-Talk with your doctor about the goals of each treatment in your treatment plan.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Your treatment plan may include a combination of surgery, chemotherapy, and radiation therapy.
-Palliative care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of surgery, chemotherapy, targeted therapy, and radiation therapy.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.